anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 6. If the extension is a new registration, is it a case-variant of an existing registration (see (#syntax))?

-As noted in (#syntax), any new registration that is a case-variant of an existing registration MUST be rejected.
+As noted in (#syntax):
+* Any new registration that is a case-variant of an existing registration MUST be rejected.
+* Any registration containing the word "ietf" MUST have IETF consensus.

 RDAP clients SHOULD match values in this registry using case-insensitive matching to handle server implementations incorrectly